yosiyajersson/java-Interview-questions/README.md

 Overall, meta space is an important improvement in Java 8 that helps to address some of the memory management issues that were present in earlier versions of the JVM.
 By providing a more flexible and dynamic memory space for storing metadata, meta space helps to improve performance and reduce the risk of out-of-memory errors.

-# what is voletile key word
+# 3.what is volatile key word?
 In Java, the volatile keyword is used as a modifier for variables to indicate that their values may be modified by multiple threads concurrently.
 When a variable is declared as volatile, it guarantees that any thread accessing the variable will see the most up-to-date value of the variable, even if it has been modified by another thread.

 This behavior is different from non-volatile variables, which may be cached by each thread, leading to the possibility that a thread may not see the most recent value of the variable.